-The Corporation's wholly-owned subsidiary, SIBC, operates the Seaway International Bridge Crossing in Cornwall as a joint operation per agreement between the Corporation as Canadian owner and The St. Lawrence Seaway Development Corporation (SLSDC) as U.S. owner.
+The Corporation's wholly-owned subsidiary, SIBC, operates the Seaway International Bridge Crossing in Cornwall as a joint operation per agreement between the Corporation as Canadian owner and The Great Lakes St. Lawrence Seaway Development Corporation (GLS) as U.S. owner.
 As a Crown Corporation, SIBC is also subject to the same authorities as the Corporation.
 The Corporation is also a party to two other agreements for the operation of the international bridges.
 In regards to the Sault Ste.
 Marie International Bridge, this agreement is with the U.S. owner, the Michigan Department of Transportation (MDOT).
 The bridge oversight is through a joint international entity, Sault Ste.
-Marie Bridge Administration (SSMBA), and its operation is done by the International Bridge Authority (IBA), an entity of MDOT.
-The agreement applicable to the operations of the Thousand Islands International Bridge is also with the U.S. owner, the Thousand Islands Bridge Authority (TIBA), an entity of Jefferson County, State of New York.
+Marie Bridge Administration (SSMBA), and its operations of the Thousand Islands International Bridge is also with the U.S. owner, the Thousand Islands Bridge Authority (TIBA), an entity of Jefferson County, State of New York.
 At the crossing between Point Edward, Ontario, and Port Huron, Michigan, the Corporation owns and operates the Canadian portion of the crossing.
 The U.S. side of the crossing is owned and operated by MDOT.